DISTINGUISHED FACULTY IN TEACHING,

 All completed nomination forms will be maintained until the awards have been presented, after which time they will be destroyed.
 Any materials provided by the faculty nominee(s) will be returned to him/her.

 All these awards shall be presented by the Provost at the Annual Faculty Convocation.
-Each award shall consist of an inscribed plaque and a monetary award of no less than five thousand dollars ($5,000).
+Each award shall consist of an inscribed plaque, a medallion and a monetary award of no less than seven thousand five hundred dollars ($7,500).

 A faculty member may receive a particular award (teaching, research/scholarship/creative activity, or service) only once, but may receive each of the three awards.